andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 - used C for microcontrollers programming (2008-2011),
 - use Java as the main language during last time (2011-now),
 - for some projects faced a bit with Groovy / Lua / Python / Go / Kotlin languages
-- plan to use Kotlin instead of Java in the future may be
+- probably will switch from Java to Kotlin mostly in future to write less code

-To stay healthy, I usually use walks/swimming and (at winter) skiing.
+To stay healthy, I usually use walks / swimming.

-Sure, like to spend time with my son helping him with homework or just discussing some things.
+To track progress / statistics, I use Garmin watches.
+[Profile](https://connect.garmin.com/modern/profile/754a6849-312d-4bcc-bda2-631f5ebe0477) in Garmin cloud shared for public access

 Glad to meet you!